• Skip to primary navigation

 Kamut puffs pressed together with a honey and peanut butter concoction.

-• Add the Kamut puffs to the peanut butter mix in batches and stir well until the cereal is evenly coated.
+Add the puffs to the peanut butter mixture in batches and stir well until the cereal is evenly coated.
+Stir in extra honey or brown rice syrup to make the puffs extra sticky.

 Sticky Kamut puffs in a cupcake holder.